shwilliam/vue-visibility-trigger/README.md

 # vue-visibility-trigger

-Vue component that helps you run a function when the node comes into view.
+> Vue component that emits an event when scrolled into view

 ## Installation